-When given the choice between a slice of leftover pie and one of these iced gluten-free oatmeal cookies, both of my children chose the cookie.
-With their craggy snowy mountain tops of icing, these cookies have the allure factor, even to my kids who don't have nostalgia for an old-fashioned lunchbox cookie.
+When given the choice between a slice of leftover pumpkin pie and one of these iced gluten-free oatmeal cookies, both of my children chose the cookie.
+With their craggy snowy mountain tops of icing, these cookies have the allure factor.

 I do not recommend substituting quick-cooking oats or instant oats, as they are rolled thinner and thus soak up moisture quicker, which can leave your cookie tasting dry without the proper texture.